narfdotpl/selfdot.vim/README.markdown

 Typing `self.` can be annoying, mistyping -- even more.
 This plugin lets you save keystrokes by expanding `.` into `self.` in places where putting a dot is a syntax error (e.g. at the beginning of an indented line or right after an operator).
+Plugin is disabled in strings and comments in order for you to be able to type `cd ..` and stay sane.

 Installation